Best air fryer deals in the Amazon Prime Day 2025 sale

 When is Amazon Prime Day 2025?

-Amazon Prime Day is set to return on Tuesday 8 July, and will last four days until Friday 11 July.
+Amazon Prime Day kicked off on Tuesday 8 July, and will last four days until Friday 11 July.
 Last year, the sale took place over two days, but this year, you’ll have even longer to shop the best offers.

 What is Amazon Prime Day?